 The Nature Trails are open for exploration every day of the year during daylight hours.

 Join us on the last Saturday of each month for an evening hike through the Acadiana Park Nature Trail.
 We begin with a slide show about nocturnal life at the Nature Station, then we take the nature trails in search of night creatures.
 Bring a flashlight, insect repellent, and consider wearing long pants and mud-tolerant footwear.
-Please call the Nature Station at 337-291-8448 to make a reservation before 3:00 pm the day of the hike.
+Guests can make resercations in advance by calling the Nature Station at 337-291-8448.
+We usually are usually booked the day of or before the hike.

 Dates: Last Saturday of every month

 Ages: All ages are welcome.
 Parents must accompany children.

 Meet: Nature Station trail head

 Time: Changes depending on the sunset

 Fee: $2.17 per person.
 We accept exact cash and/or checks make all checks payable to the Acadiana Park Nature Station.